mjhickerson/compphylo.github.io/index.md

 * Hickerson et al 2010 - [Phylogeography's past, present, and future: 10 years after Avise, 2000](https://www.sciencedirect.com/science/article/pii/S105579030900373X)

 ## Who should attend?
 CompPhylo workshops are geared toward practicing field biologists with little or no computational experience.
+General knowledge in evolutionary biology, population genetic and phylogenetic analyses.
+Basic knowledge in R. bash/Linux and python scripting/commands scripting is useful.

 Workshop attendees will need to bring a laptop computer.